12 meeting types / time-blocked / no sign-up

 Carryover sections that bridge meetings

-Reclaim.ai found 47% of recurring meeting time is spent re-establishing context from the previous session.
+In undisciplined recurring meetings, a large share of the time goes to re-establishing context from the previous session.
 Carryover sections fix that.
 Full templates on /recurring-meetings.

 Action item carryover

 Open every recurring meeting with a 3-to-5-minute review of last meeting's action items: complete (celebrate briefly), in progress (note timeline), blocked (escalate or reassign immediately).
 Items carried over 3 consecutive meetings need to be split, escalated, or removed.
-Teams that review previous action items at the start complete 83% of assigned tasks vs 52% for teams that don't.
+Teams that review previous action items at the start complete far more of their assigned tasks than teams that let them drift.

 Parking lot carryover